 A question that comes up a lot is “what are the best NERF guns?”
-Well the answer is….well, it depends!
+Well the answer is…. it depends!

 A hardcore NERF warrior is going to want something very different to someone that just wants to plink around in the back garden shooting targets and a teenager/adult is going to want something very different to a toddler.

-We have linked out to the full reviews of these blasters as well as to Amazon (hover over the Amazon button to get the prices) If you click through to Amazon we may get a commission (it is how we keep the site running!) but it will not affect the price you pay.
+If you do click through to Amazon, we may get a small commission (this is how we keep the site running!) but this will not affect the price you pay.

-This Nerf gun is an absolute beast!
-It is a fully automatic nerf gun and fires at over 100 FPS with Rival High Impact ammo and manages to hold over 100 of those little suckers.
+This NERF gun is an absolute beast!
+It is fully automatic and fires at over 100 FPS with Rival High Impact ammo and manages to hold over 100 of those little suckers.

 This is impressive, but it is the overall form and function of the Rival Nemesis that sees it pick up our choice for the best automatic NERF gun, best of the Rival range as well as our best overall prize too!